In This Article

-Hygge might have been the décor buzz word of 2016, but this year, a Swedish concept is set to change the way we decorate our homes and look after our health.
-Enter lagom, a philosophy of moderation that guides almost every aspect of Swedish life, from home décor to food and well-being.
+Hygge might have been the décor buzz word of 2016, but there's new Scandinvaian philosophy set to change the way we decorate our homes and look after our health.
+Enter the Swedish concept of lagom, an embrace of moderation in everything from food to well-being.

 Unlike hygge—the Danish idea of "coziness" that promotes warmth and comfort—lagom is an ethos and way of life.
 It translates to "enough, sufficient, adequate, just right," capturing the Swedish mentality that moderation and happiness are intertwined.

 Studies suggest the Swedes might be onto something.
-A UCLA study found that women with more possessions have higher levels of the stress-related hormone, cortisol, while a Harvard professor found that money can buy happiness—only if it's spent on experiences, rather than things.
+For example, a Harvard professor found that money can buy happiness—only if it's spent on experiences, rather than material items.

 Learn from the Swedes, and follow these four steps to cleanse your home and boost your happiness.